andb0t/MLlab/docs/README.md

 val clf = new LogisticRegressionClassifier()
 ```

-The application of the standard settings to a test dataset of a shifted diagonal as class separator is shown below.
+The output of the algorithm using the standard settings trained on a training set and applied to a test set both with a shifted diagonal as class separator is shown below.

 <img src="clf_LogisticRegression_clf_test_linear.png" width="500">